 It was this latter type of agreement that courts traditionally refused to enforce because it was thought to promote prostitution.
 Things changed in 1976 when the California Supreme Court decided Marvin v.
 Marvin, (1976) 18 Cal.3d 660 [134 Cal.Rptr.
 815, 557 P.2d 106].
 In that case, the court decided unmarried cohabitants could enter into valid contracts to share property or pay support in the event the relationship came to an end.
 Since then, at least 37 states and the District of Columbia have recognized express cohabitation agreements as valid, enforceable contracts.

-Today, parties who could marry but who choose to live together without marrying and same-sex cohabitants (who do not have the option of a legal marriage) should consider entering into a written agreement prepared by an attorney knowledgeable about such matters which sets out in detail the parties' respective rights and duties on the matters of property (real or personal) and support.
+Today, parties who could marry but who choose to live together without marrying and same-sex cohabitants (who did not have the option of a legal marriage in Kentucky until 2015) should consider entering into a written agreement prepared by an attorney knowledgeable about such matters which sets out in detail the parties' respective rights and duties on the matters of property (real or personal) and support.

 Such an agreement should cover all of the parties' property, including property owned before the relationship began, as well as property accumulated by either party thereafter (either separately or jointly).
 It is recommended to especially specify who gets to keep what in the event of a breakup.